Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Formal statements and proofs of the main results

 \subsection{Formal statement of Theorem~\ref{thm:mixturesoracle}}

 In this section, we state the formal version of Theorem~\ref{thm:mixturesoracle}.
 The proof of the theorem can be found in Section~\ref{sec:appendix_thm_proofs}.
 We start with formally introducing the setting and assumptions.
-Thereafter, we state the theorem that compares oracle uncertainty sampling with passive learning.
+Thereafter, we state the theorem that compares oracle M-AL with PL.

-\paragraph{Setting.} We look at the same setting as in Section~\ref{sec:theory}, namely pool based active learning with uncertainty-based sampling strategies.
+\paragraph{Setting.} We look at the same setting as in Section~\ref{sec:theory}, namely pool based active learning with margin-based sampling strategies.
 We consider the typical setting where we start with a small labeled dataset $\Dseed$ of $\nseed$ samples and a large unlabeled dataset $\Dunl$ with $\nunl$ samples all i.i.d.\ drawn from the truncated Gaussian distribution.
 We denote by $\rho = \frac{\nseed}{\nlab}$ the fraction of samples we query using uniform sampling.
-Recall that we define $\thetaunif$ and $\thetaor$ as the classifiers obtained after querying $(1-\passiveratio)\nlab$ samples either uniformly or with oracle-based uncertainty, respectively.
+Recall that we define $\thetaunif$ and $\thetaor$ as the classifiers obtained after querying $(1-\passiveratio)\nlab$ samples either uniformly or with oracle M-AL, respectively.

 We now introduce some assumption on the setting.
 In practice, an unlabeled dataset is available that is much larger than the number of queries.
 Moreover, most real-world datasets contain some hard examples that are difficult to classify even by human experts.
 The equivalent synthetic counterpart is the existence of unlabeled samples close to the Bayes optimal decision boundary.
 Finally, we consider high-dimensional settings, where the dimensionality is larger than the labeling budget.
 To state our theorem formally, we make these conditions precise in the following assumption.